 Barcelona - the starting point of your road trip

-We recommend starting your road trip with a car rental in Barcelona.
+We recommend starting your road trip with a car hire in Barcelona.
 The next item on your itinerary is sightseeing.
 Barcelona will surprise you with its stunning architecture, gourmet foodie scene and vibrant nightlife.

 Things to see in Barcelona: